-China says will ‘crush’ Taiwan independence efforts before vote
+China says will ‘crush’ Taiwan independence efforts as vote looms

 “If Taiwan moves closer to China again, Taiwan will lose its advantage, and foreign investment in Taiwan is more likely to be suspended or stopped,” he told the crowd.
 “Therefore, Taiwan must win this battle.”

-China repeatedly denounced Lai in the run-up to Saturday’s election and rebuffed repeated calls from him for talks.
+China has repeatedly condemned Lai in the run-up to Saturday’s election and rebuffed repeated calls from him for talks.

 Al Jazeera’s Tony Cheng, reporting from Taipei, said Taiwan had witnessed Chinese military actions “in the background” over the past few weeks.
 “There have been military exercises, information gathering balloons flying overhead, and we’ve even seen in the last week a Chinese satellite causing an alert across the island,” Cheng said.

-Lai is facing two opponents for the presidency – Hou Yu-ih of Taiwan’s largest opposition party the Kuomintang (KMT) and former Taipei mayor Ko Wen-je of the small Taiwan People’s Party (TPP), only founded in 2019.
+Lai is facing two opponents – Hou Yu-ih of Taiwan’s largest opposition party the Kuomintang (KMT) and former Taipei mayor Ko Wen-je of the small Taiwan People’s Party (TPP), only founded in 2019.

 Hou wants to re-start engagement with China, beginning with people-to-people exchanges, and has, like China, accused Lai of supporting Taiwan’s formal independence.
-Lai has said Hou is pro-Beijing, which Hou rejected.
+Lai has said Hou is pro-Beijing, which Hou has rejected.

 “If Lai Ching-te is elected, the Taiwan Strait will likely fall into turmoil.
 Do you also want Taiwan to fall into war, folks?”
 Hou told his supporters.